abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

 Click **Save and generate** button and wait for ABP Suite to create the page.

-Create the "Author" entity as the dependent entity:

 ![navigation-property-author-entity](../images/navigation-property-author-entity.png)

 After it finishes, run the web project and go to **Authors** page.
 Click **New Author** button and add the below 3 records: